SiyangCai/House_price_prediction/README.md

 <script type='text/javascript'>                    var divElement = document.getElementById('viz1670502153616');                    var vizElement = divElement.getElementsByTagName('object')[0];                    if ( divElement.offsetWidth > 800 ) { vizElement.style.width='1120px';vizElement.style.height='887px';} else if ( divElement.offsetWidth > 500 ) { vizElement.style.width='1120px';vizElement.style.height='887px';} else { vizElement.style.width='100%';vizElement.style.height='727px';}                     var scriptElement = document.createElement('script');                    scriptElement.src = 'https://public.tableau.com/javascripts/api/viz_v1.js';                    vizElement.parentNode.insertBefore(scriptElement, vizElement);                </script>

 ## Data Cleaning/Feature Engineering
-From the last section, I have already noticed some weird numbers in bedrooms and bathrooms.
+First of all, the ID and date of purchases will not be included in the model as both of them might be irrelavent to the topic.
+Then from the last section, I have already noticed some weird numbers in bedrooms and bathrooms.
 So a quick search in the data frame can tell us about some interesting information about houses that:
-* There are 3 houses have at least 1 bedroom (all of them actually has only one bedroom) but no bathrooms.
+  * There are 3 houses have at least 1 bedroom (all of them actually have only one bedroom) but no bathrooms.
   * There are 6 houses have no bedrooms but at least 1 bathrooms.
   * There are 7 houses have no bedroooms or bathrooms.
   * There are 1 house have 11 bedrooms (built in 1918) and 1 house have 33 bedrooms (built in 1947), which their prices, living squarefoot, do not match with the reality now in 2022, given the assumption that those information are correct.
+As a results, I simply removed all 18 rows in the dataset as outliers.
 ## ML Model Building

 ## Results